-Swimming lessons are a great investment.
+Swimming lessons are a great investment and it’s so important for every child to undergo the learn to swim process.
 Not only are you providing your children with a skill for life, you are giving them an advantage in the areas of social, emotional, physical and intellectual development.
 A four-year study conducted by Griffith University has found what swimming industry leaders have suspected for decades.
 Children who attend swimming lessons from an early age are ahead of their non-swimming peers when it comes to reaching developmental milestones.
-Results of the study can be found by clicking here.
+Results of the study can be found here.

 While the results of this study are fantastic, it is important to remember that learning to swim takes time and patience.
 It takes dedication and commitment and can sometimes be a slow learn to swim process.
 There may be some times where you get frustrated with this process and want to push your child through the program in order to get them into mini-squad or stroke development groups yesterday.
 When the frustration sets in, try to relax and keep the following points in mind.

 - The number of swimming lessons you attend per week will impact on your child’s improvement rate.
 Swimmers who attend one lesson per week will rarely progress at the same rate as swimmers who attend two or more lessons per week.
 If the cost of swimming lessons is holding you back from attending multiple lessons, think about getting in the pool at home or at a friend’s house and practising some of the skills your child is working on at their classes with them.
 You can ask your child’s instructor for some tips.
 Alternatively, head to a public pool on the weekend to swim, play and explore in the water.
 Make it a “get fit with the family” outing so you can all reap the benefits of learning to swim.